MicrosoftDocs/win32/desktop-src/wmmdvdm/format-type.md

 ---
 title: FORMAT\_TYPE enumeration
-description: The FORMAT\_TYPE enumeration describes the format of a buffer and how it should be treated. ms.assetid: '4421d80f-17e8-4d3a-bccf-0ee90d987e21'
+description: The FORMAT\_TYPE enumeration describes the format of a buffer and how it should be treated. ms.assetid: 4421d80f-17e8-4d3a-bccf-0ee90d987e21
+keywords:
-keywords: ["FORMAT_TYPE enumeration Windows Movie Maker and DVD Maker"]
+- FORMAT_TYPE enumeration Windows Movie Maker and DVD Maker
 topic_type:
 - apiref
 api_name: